maniac0112/maniac0112/README.md

 - 👋 Hey there!, I’m Praveen Singh, pursuing Electrical Engineering @IIT Delhi, India
-- 👀 I’m interested in data science, Algorithms and some frontend web development
+- 🌱 I’m interested in Software Development, algorithms and some machine learning
-- 🌱 I’m currently exploring machine learning
 - 📫 For reaching out to me, you can always drop an email at praveen22711222@gmail.com

 <!---